StefanJakic/KafkaSpringBoot/README.md

 # Kafka Event Task

-This is a Spring Boot application which consumes JSON messages from one Kafka Topic, process them, filters the invalid messages, and sends the messages that are valid to another Kafka Topic.
+This is a Spring Boot application which consumes JSON messages from one Kafka Topic, process them, filters the invalid messages, and sends the valid messages to another Kafka Topic and saves them to the database.

 Spring Integration is using a message-driven channel adapter to receive messages from an external system, in our case from Kafka.
 Then, it is passing the messages to our custom filter, and then valid messages to our handler for processing.